 Read time 5 minutes

-For instance, if you’re performing tenant to tenant Microsoft 365 migration, you’ll have to export Group membership information to provide reports on current Group memberships and update the target groups.
-The Group members information is often presented in a CSV file.
-So, the main concern of organizations is how to export Microsoft 365 Group members to CSV file.
+For instance, if you’re engaged in a tenant to tenant Microsoft 365 migration, you’ll need to export Group membership information for reporting and updating purposes.
+Typically, this information is presented in a CSV file.
+So, the question for many organizations is: How do you export Microsoft 365 Group members to a CSV file?

 Download Kernel Export Office 365 to PST tool to export Office 365 distribution group member to CSV.